-When buying a property, it's not just the price of the apartment or house that needs consideration, but also the fees related to various stakeholders and contracts involved in the sales process.
-While it's not mandatory to use these services and some sales are made directly between individuals, their use is quite common and it's important to account for them.
-From notaries to brokers, here are all the additional costs to anticipate when purchasing real estate!
+When buying a property, it's essential to consider not just the price of the apartment or house, but also the additional costs when buying a house, including fees related to various stakeholders and contracts involved in the sales process.
+While it's not mandatory to use these services, and some sales are made directly between individuals, their use is quite common, and it's important to account for them.
+From notaries to brokers, here are all the additional costs to anticipate when buying a house in france!

 Hiring a real estate hunter can save a lot of time and reduce stress, but it comes at a cost.
 Their rates vary depending on the organization, services provided, and the region in which you are buying.
 Real estate hunters typically charge in three different ways: